 The Urban Prairies Project (UPP) improves the ecological health of urban and suburban open spaces along the front range and beyond, while providing opportunities to engage community volunteers in habitat conservation for pollinators and other wildlife.

-Over the last century, the short grass prairie ecosystem that once dominated our Colorado Front Range has declined to less than one fifth of its original area.
-Alongside this, we’ve witnessed a massive loss in important plant and animal species, integral ecosystem processes, and an availability of nature essential to human health!
+Over the last century, the short grass prairie ecosystem that once dominated our Colorado Front Range has declined to less than one-fifth of its original area.
+Alongside this, we’ve witnessed a massive loss in important plant and animal species, integral ecosystem processes, and availability of nature essential to human health!

 Restoration Master Volunteers have the opportunity and the choice to participate in hands-on restoration (planting projects, weed mitigation, seed collection, etc.), monitoring and data collection (surrounding pollinators, plants, burrowing owls, soil quality, and more!), or outreach in the community (attending fairs, writing articles putting on nature walks, etc.!) – OR all of the above!

 No experience is necessary to participate!
 Everyone is welcome.
 There are opportunities year-round, with trainings running in March and September.